-Syntax Description threshold Error threshold value.
-Acceptable value is a positive integer in the range from 1 to 10.
-Command Default 2 errors Command Modes Interface configuration n Command History Release Modification 10.0 This command was intr oduced.
-12.2(33)SRA This command was inte egrated into Cisco IOS Release 12.2(33)SRA.
-12.28X orted in the Cisco IOS Release 12.2SX train.
-Support ease of this train depends on your feature set, platform, Usage Guidelines order for the link to be ithin the number defined by the N393 event count in threshold value for this command must be less than the command.
-Examples The following example sets the LMI failure threshold to 3.
-The router acts as a Frame Relay DCE or NNI switch. interface serial 0 frame-relay intf- frame-relay lmi-n Related Commands Command Description frame-relay lmi-n39 13dce Sets the DCE and NNI monitored events count.
+threshold Error threshold value.
+Acceptable value is a positive integer in the range from 1 through 10.

+2 errors

+In Cisco's implementation, N392 errors must occur within the number defined by the N393 event count in order for the link to be declared down.
+Therefore, the threshold value for this command must be less than the count value defined in the frame-relay lmi-n393dce command.

+The following example sets the LMI failure threshold to 3.
+The router acts as a Frame Relay DCE or NNI switch.

+interface serial 0

+frame-relay intf-type DCE

+frame-relay lmi-n392dce 3

+Command Description frame-relay lmi-n393dce Sets the DCE and NNI monitored events count.

-frame-relay Imi-n392dte
+frame-relay lmi-n392dte

-To set the error threshold on a DTE or network-to-network interface (NNI) interface, use the frame-relay lmi-n392dte command in interface configuration mode.
+To set the error threshold on a data terminal equipment (DTE) or network-to-network interface (NNI) interface, use the frame-relay lmi-n392dte interface configuration command.
 To remove the current setting, use the no form of this command.

-frame-relay Imi-n392dte threshold
+frame-relay lmi-n392dte threshold